B17 plane crash on Reigate Hill

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-A memorial bench on Reigate Hill
+A memorial for a fallen crew on Reigate Hill

-Those of you who have walked on Reigate Hill may have noticed a bench dedicated to the memory of nine USAAF crew who were tragically killed when their plane, a B17G, crashed into the hill on the evening of Monday 19 March 1945.
+Those of you who have walked on Reigate Hill may have noticed a memorial dedicated to the memory of nine USAAF crew who were tragically killed when their plane, a B-17(G), crashed into the hill on the evening of Monday 19 March 1945.
 The crew, from the 384th Bombardment Group was flying back to their base at Grafton Underwood in Northamptonshire after an operation near the German/Czech border.